hurlybird/Duck/README.md

 ### Properties

-In additon to interfaces and message handlers, Duck classes can also have properties to provide an abstract way of accessing instance data.
+In additon to interfaces and message handlers, Duck classes can also define properties to provide an abstract mechanism to access instance data.
 The runtime handles most property get/set behaviour automatically (including translating between object and base types), but it's also possible to use custom getter/setter methods.